CROSSLINE: Breaking "Security-by-Crash" based Memory Isolation in AMD SEV: Background

 To exchange data between the hypervisor and the guest VMs, a data structure dubbed the virtual machine control block (VMCB) is located on a shared memory page.
 VMCB stores the guest VM's register values and some control bits during VMEXIT.
 The VMCB is under the control of the hypervisor to configure the behaviors of the guest VM.

 \bheading{Secure Encrypted Virtualization (SEV).} SEV combines AMD-V architecture with SME to allow individual VMs to have their own VM Encryption Key (VEK)~\cite{amd:2019:sevapi}.
 Each VEK is generated by the processor and assigned to an SEV VM when launched by the hypervisor.
 All VEKs are stored in the AMD-SP and are never exposed to DRAM during their entire life cycle.
 SEV distinguishes different VEKs using ASIDs.
-When a memory request is made, the AMD-SP determines which key to be used with the current ASID.
-In combination with encryption modes specified in the guest page tables (gPT) and the nested page tables (nPT)~\cite{amd:2008:npt}, SEV achieves page-granular memory encryption with different keys.
+When a memory request is made, the AMD-SP determines which key to be used with the current ASID, achieving page-granular memory encryption with different keys.